MorpheusAIs/Morpheus/WhitePaper.md

 All projects go through phases of development.
 It's important that at the beginning liquid resources such as ETH are used to pay devs and for equipment.
 Ethereum did the same thing when they leveraged BTC from their community to pay for the initial coding of their blockchain.
 The difference here is that the Smart Agent Protocol has already been developed and Morpheus is implementing a version to broaden its reach, so there isn't a need for a crowd sale before the project goes live.
 MOR tokens will only be rewarded after the software is live.

 ## Near-term: At Time Of Launch
-Capital - ETH locked in a smart contract that generates yield (ETH in a Thorchain saver vault for example).
+Capital - ETH locked in a smart contract that generates yield (ETH in a stETH Lido Staking contract for example).

-The value of the ETH yield is converted weekly into MOR and sent to all compute providers + coders + data contributors above a threshold of 10 times the gas fee required for the transaction on Polygon (Ethereum 2nd layer).
+The value of the ETH yield is swapped regularly into MOR via an AMM and burned.

-- Capital, The value of their ETH yield will be calculated against all ETH contributed and MOR yield rewarded to them pro-rata.
+- Capital, The value of their ETH yield will be calculated against all ETH yield contributed and MOR yield rewarded to them pro-rata.
-- Compute, The value of the ETH yield is converted into MOR and sent to compute providers.
+- Compute, Compute providers receive MOR for the user prompts they reply to.
-- Coders, The value of the ETH yield is converted into MOR and sent to the coders.
+- Coders, Coders recieve MOR for the contributions they make to the Morpheus software which are merged.
-- Community, The value of the ETH yield is converted into MOR and sent to the users contributing training data.
+- Community, Community builders recieve MOR for the front ends, tools, usage, & value they bring into the Morpheus network.

 ## Mid-term: As MOR Gains Wider Circulation
 - Capital, A balance between block rewards and fees earned develop.